The Desperate Search

 About The Desperate Search

-An action-packed romp through Christiania (Oslo), Norway in the 1820’s – from a woman’s perspective.
-You play Anna, a single mother searching for her son, who has been taken by the town’s criminal queen.
+An action-packed romp through Christiania (Oslo), Norway in the 1820’s – from a female perspective.
+You play as a young woman searching for her friend, who has been taken by the town’s criminal queen.
 Your search takes you to the darkest corners to the brightest ballrooms.
 What are you willing to do to get your son back, and will you use knives, lies or kindness to succeed?

 Story

-The Desperate Search is a tribute to all the mothers, past and present, who do their very best for their children, even if it does not always work out.
-In this game the women are illustrated, while the men are silhouettes in the background.
-The only illustrated man is the one you kill in the first scene.
+The Desperate Search is a tribute to girls and women, past and present, who do their very best for their friends, even if things don’t always work out the way they planned.
+In this game the women and girls are illustrated, while the men and boys are silhouettes in the background.
+The only illustrated male is the one you kill in the first scene.

-This is a narrative adventure game set in the lower, middling, and poorer parts of society in 1820´s Christiania (today Oslo, Norway).
-Your son has been taken by the town´s ruthless criminal queen Mrs Weismann, and to find him you´ll have to take on her criminal empire and make some tough decisions on the way.
-On your journey through Christiania you also meet, and befriend some of the towns hard-working women.
+The Desperate Search is a narrative adventure game set in the lower, middling, and poorer parts of 1820´s Christiania (today Oslo, Norway).
+You play a teen girl, just released for the workhouse, and on a desperate search for your friend Anders who has been taken by the town´s ruthless criminal queen Mrs Weismann.
+To find him you must take on the towns criminal empire and make some tough choices along the way.

 The game is inspired by historical processes and events.
 The weather, newspaper articles, and buildings are all based on sources.
 The characters you encounter are inspired by real people, and their life stories are gathered from court papers, census records, or newspapers.
 The challenges you face are plausible historical dilemmas, and how you solve them is up to you – whether you choose to use knives, lies, or kindness.